mrc-ide/individual/joss/paper.md

 in public health, and especially in infectious disease epidemiology [@Ganyani:2021].
 Such models can help formalize theory, generate synthetic data, evaluate counterfactual scenarios, forecast trends, and be used for statistical inference.
-Individual-based models (IBMs) are particularly useful because of the ease with which individual level characteristics can be specified.
-Individual level heterogeneity in characteristics such as age, genetics, demographics, and personal behaviors all contribute to epidemiological outcomes, both from internal processes and interaction with others [@Tracy:2018].
-Specification of a population's characteristics, and the processes (such as disease transmission) which are a result of contact between individuals, and which may depend upon any number of individual characteristics can be cumbersome or practically impossible to represent in an "aggregated" manner such as compartmental mathematical models.
-Even if a compartmental representation were available, there are many reasons why an individual-based representation is to be preferred.
-Synthetic data may need to include a individual level outcome data, which aggregated models by their very nature are unable to provide.
-Other complexities, such as when events occur after a random delay whose distribution differs from a geometric (or exponential) one, mean even aggregated models will need to store individual completion times, necessitating more complex simulation algorithms and data structures; in such cases it is often more straightforward to adopt an individual-based representation from the start.
+Individual-based models (IBMs) are a way to design disaggregated simulation models, usually contrasted with mathematical or equation-based models, which may model a density or concentration of individuals, or otherwise lump individuals with similar attributes together in some way [@Shalizi:2006].
+For modeling finite numbers of individuals with significant between-individual heterogeneity in characteristics, where both within and between individual dynamics depend upon such characteristic in potentially complex ways, IBMs are a natural modeling choice where a representation using mathematical models (especially compartmental models) would be cumbersome or impossible [@Willem:2017].
+Even if an aggregated representation were feasible, there are many reasons why an individual-based representation is to be preferred.
+Synthetic data may need to include a individual level outcome data, which aggregated models by their very nature are unable to provide [@Tracy:2018].
+Other complexities, such as when events occur after a random delay whose distribution differs from a Markovian one, mean even aggregated models will need to store individual completion times, necessitating more complex simulation algorithms and data structures; in such cases it is often more straightforward to adopt an individual-based representation from the start.

-`individual` is an R package which provides a set of useful primitive elements for specifying and simulating IBMs, with special attention to the types of models encountered in infectious disease epidemiology, although the software is generic.
-Users specify variables, one for each characteristic of an individual in the simulated population.
+`individual` is an R package which provides a set of useful primitive elements for specifying their model, with special attention to the types of models encountered in infectious disease epidemiology.
+Users build models using data structures exposed by the package to specify variables for each individual in the simulated population.
 The package provides efficient methods for finding subsets of individuals based on these variables, or cohorts.
-Cohorts can then be targeted for variable updates or future events.
-Models developed in `individual` are updated on a discrete time step, and individuals can interact in a completely general manner.
-While `individual` can represent almost any kind of IBM, it is designed to be used for the types of models encountered in epidemiology, where interactions between individuals are structured by discrete variables, such as position on a network, and more efficient alternatives may exist for continuous space models or cellular automata.
+Cohorts can then be targeted for variable updates or scheduled for events.
+These data structures are designed to provide an intuitive way for users to turn their conceptual model of a system into executable code, which is fast and memory efficient.
+Variable updates queued during a time step are executed at the end of a discrete time step, and the code places no restrictions on how individuals are allowed to interact.

 # Statement of need

-In many applications, but especially epidemiology, individual-based models often need to balance comprehensibility and speed.
+In many applications, but especially epidemiology, individual-based models need to balance comprehensibility and speed.
 A fast model whose code is only understood by the author can be difficult to use as a basis for scientific exploration, which necessitates the development of various similar models to